MAGIX Movie Studio

-Nero 2017 is a solid option which is available for nearly half the price of the basic version of MMEP.
-Its UI is clean and easy to use, it has very passable video effects, and it comes with a complete suite of media tools which might be of interest to you.
-You can read my review of Nero Video.
+Nero Video is a solid option that is available for nearly half the price of the basic version of MMEP.
+Its UI is clean and easy to use, it has very passable video effects, and it comes with a complete suite of media tools that might be of interest to you.

 If Quality Is Your Biggest Concern:

-Another product made by Magix, Sony Vegas Movie Studio is a very high-quality product.
+Another product made by MAGIX, VEGAS Movie Studio is a very high-quality product.
 The polar opposite of MMEP in nearly every way, Vegas Movie Studio has an incredibly user-friendly UI while offering the same suite of HitFilm and NewBlue effects.
-You can read my Vegas Movie Studio review.

 If Ease of Use Is Your Biggest Concern:

-There are many video editors in the 50-100 dollar range which are easy to use, but none are easier than Cyberlink PowerDirector.
+There are many video editors in the 50-100 dollar range that are easy to use, but none are easier than Cyberlink PowerDirector.
 This program goes out of its way to create a simple and pleasant user experience and will have you creating movies in minutes.
-You can read my PowerDirector review here.